 【捷運】Taiwan Cities MRT Guide

 Taiwan is a country that is widely known for its vibrant culture, breathtaking landscapes, and lively night markets.
 However, navigating around cities in Taiwan can be quite daunting if you are new to the area.
-Luckily, there is a secret to getting around easily, and that is by using Taiwan's MRT or Mass Rapid Transit (捷運).
+Luckily, there is a secret to getting around easily, and that is by using Taiwan's Mass Rapid Transit (MRT or 捷運).
 This mode of transportation is clean, efficient, and affordable, and provides quick transportation between major points.
 The MRT stations are in cities like Taipei, Taoyuan, Taichung, and Kaohsiung, with frequent trains arriving around every 2-4 minutes and air-conditioned!

 This guide will provide you with everything you need to know about using the MRT in Taiwan's cities.
 We will dive into the different ticketing options, provide insider tips for a smooth ride, and have you navigating the MRT like a local in no time!